Christians Against

 The Evangelical Alliance UK - the "flagship" of British "fundamentalist" "protestant" Christianity; sadly, not yet supportive of the international movement to get what the European Parliament described as "manipulation" weapons banned, when itself calling for such weapons to be banned.

 The Christian Institute - admirably politically activist UK group, but one that has proved appallingly slow to endorse this group's agenda, due to unbiblical scepticism as regards our claims.
-The Christian Institute is good at identifying problems British Christians should care about, raising awareness amongst Christians of the problems, and recommending that somebody ought to do something about them, but appalling ineffective in supporting anybody who does actually want to do anything about the problems, or in suggesting what anybody could do, other than to pray, and to write to those causing the problems, kindly asking them to stop.
+The Christian Institute is good at identifying problems British Christians should care about, raising awareness amongst Christians of the problems, and recommending that somebody do something about them.
+It is not quite as good at supporting anybody who does actually want to do anything about the problems, or in suggesting what anybody could do, other than to pray, and to write to those causing the problems in the first place, kindly asking them to stop.

 How you can help